Count Dracula: Characteristics

 "Listen to them—the children of the night.
 What music they make!".

 — — Count Dracula to Jonathan Harker, referring to the howling of the wolves.
 Dracula, Chapter 2.

 Although early in the novel Dracula dons a mask of cordiality, he often flies into fits of rage when his plans are frustrated.
 When Dracula's brides attempt to seduce Jonathan Harker, Dracula physically assaults one and ferociously berates them for their insubordination.

 Dracula has an appreciation for ancient architecture and prefers purchasing old houses, saying "a new home would kill me" and that it takes a century to make one habitable.

 Dracula is very proud of his warrior heritage, proclaiming his pride to Harker on how the Székely people are infused with the blood of heroes.
 He also expresses an interest in the history of the British Empire, speaking admiringly of its people.
 He has a somewhat primal and predatory worldview, pities ordinary humans for their revulsion to their darker impulses, feels human emotions and often says that he can love.

 Though usually portrayed as having a strong Eastern European accent, the original novel only specifies that his spoken English is excellent, though strangely toned.

 His appearance varies in age.
 He is described early in the novel as thin, with a long white moustache, pointed ears and sharp teeth.
 It is also noted later in the novel (Chapter 11 subsection "The Escaped Wolf") by a zookeeper who sees him that he has a hooked nose and a pointed beard with a streak of white in it.
 He is dressed all in black and has hair on his palms.
-Harker describes him as an old man, "cruel looking" and giving an effect of "extraordinary pallor".
+Harker describes him as an old man with "cruel looking" red eyes, giving an effect of "extraordinary pallor".

 I saw...
 Count Dracula... with red light of triumph in his eyes, and with a smile that Judas in hell might be proud of.